 | Net/month | R5,719 | R3,118 |

 📊 Key takeaway: Despite Bolt's lower commission, Uber's higher ride volume and fare rates mean most drivers earn more on Uber overall.
-But the gap narrows significantly if you're in Cape Town or Durban where Bolt is more competitive.
+But the gap narrows in Cape Town or Durban where Bolt is more competitive.

-The downside: managing two apps while driving can be distracting.
+The downside: managing two apps while driving is distracting.
 Use a phone mount and stay safe.

 Our examples above are based on Johannesburg averages.
 Your actual earnings will differ based on your city, your car, your rental and your hours.